AmigaDOS: Wildcard characters

 The parsing of this is as follows.
 The "?" wildcard indicates "any character".
 Prefixing this with a "#" indicates "any number of repetitions".
 This can be viewed as analogous to the regular expression ".*".

+Filename characters

+AmigaDOS uses '/' as a directory seperator and ':' as a root reference, so filenames look like: SYS:subdir/anotherdir/filename.info. :objectname is an object in the root directory, a leading '/' refers to the parent directory so //mary is equivalent to the Unix path ../../mary.

 Scripting

 AmigaDOS also has the feature of dealing with batch programming, which it calls "script" programming, and has a number of commands such as Echo, If, Then, EndIf, Val, and Skip to deal with structured script programming.
 Scripts are text-based files and can be created with AmigaDOS's internal text editor program, called Ed (unrelated to Unix's Ed), or with any other third-party text editor.
 To invoke a script program, AmigaDOS uses the command Execute.